Is your wife in a bad mood? Or is she just tired? Here are 9 great ideas for cheering up your wife.

 2) Give a Massage

 My wife enjoys foot massages, especially after a day when she’s been on her feet for a long time.
 She’s very happy whenever I give her a foot (or back) massage.
-(PS – If you live in Burnaby, our favourite massage place is Amora Massage Therapy)
+(PS – If you live in Greater Vancouver, try our friends at this Burnaby RMT clinic and this New West RMT clinic.)

 3) Plan a Special Date Night